quocthai9120/Expense-Management/README.md

 # Expense-Management
 iOS Application to keep track Expenses

-Demo images for the application is included in the DemoImages directory.
+Demo images for the application is included in the Demo Images directory.

 * UPDATE JUNE, 2019:
   - Current available functions: